Improvements in our Educational System for Deaf and Hard of Hearing Students

 The Educational Interpreter Registry is a database of educational interpreters who are qualified to work in educational settings in Massachusetts.
 This database is maintained by the Massachusetts Commission for the Deaf and Hard of Hearing (MCDHH).

-The Educational Interpreters Performance Assessment (EIPA) was developed in 1991 by the Boys Town National Research Hospital in Omaha, Nebraska and is nationally recognized as a reliable, comprehensive assessment of the interpreting skills needed by interpreters who work in educational settings.
-There is both a performance assessment and a written exam.
-Interpreters who work in Massachusetts are encouraged to take both exams to demonstrate their expertise and receive workshops and other resources in order to prepare for the assessment.
+The Educational Interpreters Performance Assessments (EIPA) were developed in 1991 by the Boys Town National Research Hospital in Omaha, Nebraska.
+They are nationally recognized as a reliable, comprehensive assessment of the interpreting skills needed by interpreters who work in educational settings.
+There is a performance assessment, a written exam and a pre-hire assessment.
+Interpreters who work in Massachusetts are encouraged to take the exams to demonstrate their expertise and receive workshops and other resources in order to prepare for the assessment.

 Registration, training, and assessment of K-12 sign language interpreters is a three-step approach to improving communication accessibility for deaf and hard of hearing children who use sign language interpreters in school.
 And, supporting consistent quality in classroom communication is an important part of the work we are doing to ensure that deaf and hard of hearing schoolchildren have the best opportunities to learn that Massachusetts can provide.